Living and Learning

 Yoga and mindfulness are closely connected and the children are encouraged to explore the different ways to use their breath to self-regulate; to calm, focus or energise themselves.

-The environment we live in is under threat as we all know and to help the children understand more about their environment and what we can all do to protect it we have joined the Eco-Schools Programme.
-The Eco-Schools programme provides a unique opportunity to power pupils to lead change within their school and to have a positive impact on their wider community.
-The programme encourages pupils to work together to develop their knowledge and environmental awareness.
-Independent research in to the Eco-Schools programme in England found evidence of positive impact on pupils, including increased confidence, development of leadership skills, improved pupil wellbeing and behaviour and greater motivation at school.
+The environment we live in is under threat as we all know and to help the children understand more about their environment and what we can all do to protect it we have our own Eco-School Initiatives.
+Mrs Hurst, one of our Year 2 teachers, leads the initiatives and changes we make within school and encourages pupils to work together to develop their knowledge and environmental awareness.

 Our children at West Rise are lucky enough to enjoy a real outdoor environment and all that nature provides.
 At an early age, they make mud pies, lay on the grass and look at the shapes of the clouds and generally learn the wonder and value of being outside.
 At this crucial stage in their development, they learn that their environment has so much to offer.

-Children from the whole school and Nursery are actively involved with Eco-Schools activities, building upon their existing knowledge and learning new skills.
-They understand that they have a voice and that they have a safe platform to use it.
-They become minute makers, organisers, planners and influencers.
-The projects we are working on are inspired from children’s own ideas and imagination, success is seen in a non-academic form, things get done and they can see, live and breathe the benefits.
+Children from school and Nursery are actively involved with Eco-School activities, building upon their existing knowledge and learning new skills.
+Some of the projects we are working on are inspired from children’s own ideas and imagination, success is seen in a non-academic form, things get done and they can see, live and breathe the benefits.

 As well as pupil benefits, which have a hugely positive effect on the whole school community, our school benefits from reducing our environmental impact.

-- Collection of fruit and vegetable peel/cores/pips from fruit and drink time, collecting it in a tub and children from Nursery and each class empty the contents into one of the compost bins outside near the reception classes.
+- Collection of fruit and vegetable peel/cores/pips from fruit and drink time is emptied into a tub and the children from Nursery and each class then empty the contents into one of the compost bins outside, near the reception classes.
 Any fruit and vegetables that are left over from fruit and drink are put into a fruit bowl in the staff room for anyone to enjoy.

-- We continue to recycle all crisp packets, batteries and used pens through the Terra-Cycle recycling programme.
+- We continue to recycle all used pens and batteries through the Terra-Cycle recycling programme.